TheDictatorEE/Healthcare-Appointment/README.md

 # Healthcare Appointment & Follow-up Manager

 This is my submission for the Healthcare Appointment & Follow-up Manager assignment — a full-stack clinic platform with separate portals for patients, doctors, and admins.
+Deploy links and credentials are at the bottom of the README.md

 ## What it does